 Experience Sandwich's long history of community spirit, neighborhood charm and gracious homes.
 Celebrate the Holiday Season with us.

-- Be the first to view 17th Century artifacts discovered at a Sandwich home ~ now an archaeological dig site.
+- View artifacts discovered at a local archaeological dig site.

-Tickets are $25 and may be pre-purchased prior to the event at these local businesses:
+Tickets are $25 and may be pre-purchased prior to the event at:

 Tickets the day of the event are to be picked up or purchased at:

 151 Main Street, Sandwich, MA

 Hand-blown glass commemorative ornaments featuring the 2016 ‘Sandwich Bouy’ ornament will be on sale at this locations.

 While strolling through the Village, enjoy Christmas carols being sung